isabelsanmartin/Master-UIMP-CSIC/DEC/Simple_DEC_Analysis.md

 cp -p silversword.tre data/
 ```

 Take a look at the *silversword.tre* file.
-It contains a dated molecular phylogeny of the silversword alliance: 35 species/subspecies within 3 genera: **Argyranthemum**, **Dubautia**, **Wilkesia**, with branches measured in units of time, as million years (Mya).
-The timetree was generated using a ITS dataset, calibrated with external evidence: based on the age of divergence from its stem relatives: Western North American genera Madial and Raillardiopsis, which was dated around the shift from a summer-wet to summer-dry climate began abruptly in western North America at 15 Ma.
+It contains a dated molecular phylogeny of the **silversword alliance**: 35 species/subspecies within 3 genera: *Argyranthemum*, *Dubautia*, *Wilkesia*, with branches measured in units of time, as million years (Mya).
+The timetree was generated using a ITS dataset, calibrated with external evidence: based on the age of divergence from its stem relatives: Western North American genera *Madial* and *Raillardiopsis*, which was dated around the shift from a summer-wet to summer-dry climate began abruptly in western North America at 15 Ma.

 ![Figure2](figures/Figure2.jpg "Figure 2")*Molecular dated phylogeny of the silversword alliance.

 Next, take look at the *silversword.n4.range.nex*.
 It includes the distribution of the species encoded as presence-absence data.
-Area coding follows those in the Figure below: *K: Kauai*, *O: Ohau*, *M: Maui-Nui*: a complex formed by three islands: Maui, Nui, and, *H: Hawaii*.
+Area coding follows those in the Figure below: **K: Kauai**, **O: Ohau**, **M: Maui-Nui**: a complex formed by three islands: Maui, Nui, and, **H: Hawaii**.
 These four major islands have remained isolated by deep ocean barriers since their formation five million years ago.
 The islands forming the Maui-Nui complex were probably connected by shallow waters during the Ice Ages.

 ![Figure3](figures/Figure3.png "Figure 3")*Distribution range of the silversword alliance with the four "major islands" .